ChromatiChord/Chromatimer/README.md

 ## Output
-Decorator output can be disabled completely using the *'output'* argument
+Decorator output can be disabled completely using the *'output'* argument.
 ```
 @chromatimer(output=False)
 def some_function():